Yolk is currently accepting submissions for our Digital Publication from August 1st-November 30th.

 RESPONSE TIME/SUBMISSIONS

-• Artists and writers may only submit once per genre per submission window.
-For the purposes of our publication, this means once every three months for digital publication, and once per print issue.
+- Artists and writers may only submit once per genre per submission window.
+For the purposes of our publication, this means twice a year for digital publication, and once per print issue.
 Note that this restriction does not apply to contests.

 Please ensure you carefully read all of these general submission guidelines before submitting.